THE MATHER GARDEN

 The Mather Homestead property originally consisted of 100 acres, which is what it took for a family to sustain itself.
 The working farm included vegetables, flax and wheat and farm animals providing milk, eggs and meat.

 By 1906, when Stephen Tyng Mather became the sole owner of the Homestead, the property consisted of 22 acres.
 Stephen, his wife Jane, and their baby daughter, Bertha, first occupied the house in the summer of 1907.
 In addition to making changes to the house, they added a sunken garden in 1909 which still exists today.

-This garden was designed by none other than Walter Burley Griffin, who was both an architect and a landscape architect.
+Stephen Mather hired Walter Burley Griffin, who was both an architect and a landscape architect, to design the sunken garden.
 As a member of "The Prairie School," he worked with Frank Lloyd Wright and oversaw the construction on many of Wright's houses.
 Wright met Stephen Mather when they were both members of the Prairie Club of Chicago which, among other things, sought to "raise public awareness of special areas and to create an interest in their conservation."
 In 1911, an international competition was held for the design of a capital for Australia.
-Walter and his partner and wife, Marion Mahoney Griffin, entered the completion and won.
+Walter and his partner and wife, Marion Mahoney Griffin, entered the competition and won.
 They emigrated to Australia in 1914 and did not return.

 Upon Stephen Mather's death in 1930, his daughter, Bertha, inherited the house.
 She changed the sunken garden to be a bit less formal in 1938.
 The plans were prepared by Lilian Egleston of Elizabeth, NJ, where Bertha's mother grew up.

 LILIAN EGLESTON 1938 GARDEN

 Bertha added the terrace around the well and additional plantings in 1962 with plans by Charles Middeleer.
 Bertha cared for the gardens until her death in 1993.

 CHARLES MIDDELEER 1962 TERRACE